n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 shaping engine must be able to distinguish between dependent vowels and diacritical marks (which are categorized as `Mark [Mn]`).

-Malayalam uses two sublcasses of consonant, `CONSONANT_DEAD` and `CONSONANT_PRE_REPHA`.
+Malayalam uses two subclasses of consonant, `CONSONANT_DEAD` and `CONSONANT_PRE_REPHA`.

 The `CONSONANT_DEAD` subclass is used for the Malayalam _chillu_